sunanmau5/sunan-markdown-resume/resume.md

 #### Frontend
 - Designed and implemented several operational dashboards within marta's internal application
-- Designed and implemented a "Families in Matching" feature to expedite the pairing of families with caregivers
+- Designed and implemented a "Families in Matching" and "Caregivers in Matching" features to expedite the pairing of families with caregivers
-- Designed and implemented a "Caregivers in Matching" feature to match caregivers with families faster
-- Developed a caregiver feedback system to enhance service quality
+- Implemented a caregiver feedback system to enhance service quality and gather actionable insights.

 #### Backend
 - Managed and maintained the Finite State Machine, vital for the application's business logic
-- Implemented a Daily KPI dashboard that is supplied through a cron job to monitor performance metrics.
+- Developed a Daily KPI dashboard, supplied via a cron job, to monitor and report performance metrics.

 **Technologies used:** Next.js, PostgreSQL, React, TypeScript, React Native, CSS Modules, Git, Chai, Sinon.JS